Heroku Postgres Production Tier Technical Characterization

 Architecture, vCPU, RAM, and I/O

-All Heroku Postgres plans run on 64-bit architectures, ensuring both high performance for internal Postgres operations and interoperability with other features like Forks and Followers across all Standard-tier and higher plans.
+All Heroku Postgres plans run on 64-bit architectures.
+This ensures both high performance for internal Postgres operations and interoperability with other features like Forks and Followers across all Standard-tier and higher plans.

 vCPU indicates the number of virtual processors on the underlying instance.
 A larger vCPU count provides higher performance on the virtual server or instance.